United Nations Security Council Resolution 1701

 United Nations Security Council Resolution 1701 is a resolution that was intended to resolve the 2006 Lebanon War.
+The resolution calls for a full cessation of hostilities between Israel and Hezbollah, the withdrawal of Hezbollah and other forces from Lebanon south of the Litani, the disarmament of Hezbollah and other armed groups, and the withdrawal of Israeli forces from Lebanon, with no armed forces other than UNIFIL and Lebanese military south of the Litani River, which flows about 29 km north of the border.
+It emphasizes Lebanon's need to fully exert government control and calls for efforts to address the unconditional release of abducted Israeli soldiers.

 It was unanimously approved by the United Nations Security Council on 11 August 2006.
 The Lebanese cabinet unanimously approved the resolution on 12 August 2006.
 On the same day, Hezbollah leader Hassan Nasrallah said that his militia would honor the call for a ceasefire.
 He also said that once the Israeli offensive stops, Hezbollah's rocket attacks on Israel would stop.
 On 13 August the Israeli Cabinet voted 24–0 in favor of the resolution, with one abstention.
 The ceasefire began on Monday, 14 August 2006 at 8 AM local time, after increased attacks by both sides.

-In the UN's 2015 report on the matter, it states that:

-The situation in the area of operations of the United Nations Interim Force in Lebanon (UNIFIL) and along the Blue Line remained generally calm, despite the tense regional context and following the serious breach of the cessation of hostilities between Lebanon and Israel on 28 January.
-Overall, despite escalatory rhetoric on both sides, the Lebanese and Israeli authorities displayed resolve to maintain calm along the Blue Line, continued to engage constructively with UNIFIL through the established liaison and coordination arrangements and reaffirmed their commitment to the implementation of resolution 1701 (2006).
-There was no progress, however, on their outstanding obligations under the resolution and no movement towards a permanent ceasefire.
+As of 2024, the resolution was not fully implemented.
+Hezbollah and other armed groups in southern Lebanon have not withdrawn at all; in particular, Hezbollah has since significantly increased their weapons capabilities, amassing approx. 120,000–200,000 munitions (short-range guided ballistic missiles, short- and intermediate-range unguided ballistic missiles, and short- and long-range unguided rockets), and has increased the deployment of its armed forces south of the Litani River, developing tunnels, weapon stashes, airstrips and military installations.
+Lebanon has also accused Israel of not fully withdrawing from Lebanese territories (northern part of Ghajar village, the Shebaa Farms, and the Kfarchouba hills), and of violating their air and maritime borders.